Annals Australasia

 The journal was renamed Annals Australia in the 1960s and Annals Australasia in the 1980s.
 It contained material on Catholic issues of a generally conservative focus, intended to appeal to students and teachers.

 For most of the years from 1964 to 2019, it was edited by Fr Paul Stenhouse MSC.
-It was published by the Sacred Heart Monastery.
+It was published by the Sacred Heart Monastery, Kensington.

 Annals closed with the issue of December 2019, on the death of Paul Stenhouse.

 A Papua New Guinea version of Annals was published from 1986, edited by Fr Adrian Meaney MSC.